45 Most Common Types of Spiders in Florida

 12. Arrow-shaped Orbweaver

-Being a creature living within the environment, spiders serve as an important food source for many birds and other small animals.
+As a creature living within the environment, spiders are an important food source for many birds and other small animals.

 Their size also makes them an attractive target for certain insect predators.
 Arrow-shaped orb weavers are one of the types of spiders in Florida.

-They have uniquely shaped webs that are ball-shaped with a radius typically between 6 inches to 2 feet from the ground.
+They have uniquely shaped, ball-shaped webs with a radius typically between 6 inches and 2 feet from the ground.
 They most often inhabit wooded areas with plenty of leaf litter for cover.

 13. Garden Ghost Spider